omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 - add_date_completed for WorkoutInstance works
 - refresh page on update Workout button click on workout_detail page
 - increment_number_of_times_completed in WorkoutInstance works and is proper
-- update_number_of_times_completed in Workout works but may not be proper
+- update_number_of_times_completed in Workout works and is proper
-        - is currently called everytime a WorkoutInstance is saved.
-May need to move this to event function that calls once a night overnight etc.

 Functionality to add:
+- add workout to a users page
+        - creates an instance for that specific user with no completed dates. can then ask if they have already completed this workout and would like to log when and what their time/performance was
+- add results textfield to workoutinstance to store peoples results of their workouts (weights, videos, description of difficulty)
+        - time workout completed in can still be stored in instances duration.
 - Endless Scroll of workouts
 - ?Make movement tags match movement names by regex full match?
         - don't think this will help as 'Squat Snatch' will still regex as 'Squat' and 'Snatch'
-- change update_times_completed in base workout model to be proper
-        - not sure what proper is. asked question on stackoverflow. waiting for response
 - Add search and filter for popularity of workout.
         - only possible after adding count variables for base workout and workoutinstance
 - Create a user homepage